Your voice in The Pivot

 How do I submit a pitch for The Pivot?

-You're more than welcome to submit a finished product for your submission, but it doesn't guarantee that it'll get accepted for the upcoming edition.
+You're more than welcome to submit a finished product as your proposal, but it won’t guarantee that it'll get approved for the upcoming edition.
 The more information you include in your proposal, the more information it gives the reviewing panel to rate and give you useful feedback.

 Will I receive feedback on my pitch?

-We'll provide feedback to everyone who submits a contribution to The Pivot.
-For this edition, you can expect feedback on your proposals no later than the week commencing 27 October 2025.
+We'll provide feedback to everyone who submits a contribution for the upcoming issue.
+For this edition, you can expect feedback on your proposals no later than the week commencing 23 March 2026.

 Can I work with colleagues on a submission?

-We welcome proposals from as many contributors you feel is appropriate.
-Please consider whether your number is appropriate as we'll be providing feedback for editing, and the process of editing may take longer the more contributors are involved.
+We welcome proposals from as many contributors as you feel is appropriate.
+Please consider whether your number is appropriate, as we'll be providing feedback for editing, and the editing process may take longer the more contributors are involved.

 How often is The Pivot published?